ckebira/hello-world-/README.md

 # hello-world-
 My first one to help me learn coding.
-So help God.
+So help me God.